Lead Generation Glossary: 100 Terms You Ought To Know

 It is the percentage of recipients who click on the ‘unsubscribe’ option at the end of an email you send to them.
 Ideally, it should be less than 1%.

-A user is a person who is a step away from being a customer.
+Next up in the lead generation glossary is user – a person who is a step away from being a customer.
 He/she is someone who uses a product without actually paying.
 Finally, once they start paying, they turn into a customer.

 #92 User experience: